 Business Administration Diploma Program

-Businesses need employees prepared to step into entry-level office positions.
-Our business administration program helps you develop strong Microsoft computer skills needed to create spreadsheets, outlines, and presentations.
-Courses cover relevant topics such as managing change, encouraging effective team building, leading continuous improvement in operations, and managing finances and human resources.
+Our Business Administration program at Stautzenberger College will help you develop strong Microsoft computer skills, teach you to build spreadsheets, assist you in how to create business outlines and walk you through how to develop presentations.
+Course work covers relevant, real-world topics such as managing change, encouraging effective team building, leading continuous improvements and managing finances and human resources.

-According to the Bureau of Labor Statistics, employment of business occupations is projected to grow seven percent from 2018 to 2028.1
+According to the Bureau of Labor Statistics, employment of business occupations is projected to grow 7% from 2018 to 2028.1

 Program length – 10 months